stafiprotocol/developer/docs/introduction/getstarted.md

 ## Who need it?

-This Stack’s vision is to build a fast deployed, easily used, technologically trended **LLAAS**(Liquid Staking as a Service) platform, the users will include but not limited to:
+This Stack's vision is to build a fast deployed, easily used, technologically trended **LLAAS**(Liquid Staking as a Service) platform, the users will include but not limited to:

-- Layer1 Team: project developers who want to build an ‘official‘ LSD protocol.
+- Layer1 Team: project developers who want to build an 'official' LSD protocol.
 - Community Builder: builders who want to build a community LSD protocol.
 - Startup: teams who want to create something innovative in the LSD industry.
 - Institution: institutions who want to create a LSD protocol with customize functions.